In choosing tasks, you will be asking yourself the following questions:

 - What contexts of language usage will be most useful to assess through?

-Tasks are also provided for a range EAL stages, usually a task will suitable for students at early stages of English language development, or at later stages.
+Tasks are also provided for a range of EAL stages.
+Tasks will be suitable for students at early or later stages of English language development.

 A number of tasks should be undertaken with each student.
 In general, a minimum of three tasks, one from each of the text purposes, would an appropriate starting point.
 Additional tasks can be given to broaden your view of student’s abilities.
 Time the tasks in your teaching program so that students are not overloaded, and to ensure a balance between teaching and assessment.